slbailey/Retrovue/docs/domain/ScheduleTemplate.md

 ## Contract / interface

-ScheduleTemplate provides the programming structure for schedule generation.
+ScheduleTemplate provides the programming structure (shell/blueprint) for schedule generation.
 It defines:

 - Template identity and metadata (name, description)
 - Template operational status (is_active)
-- Relationship to time blocks (ScheduleTemplateBlock)
+- Relationship to time blocks (ScheduleTemplateBlock) - these define constraints, not content
+- Relationship to plans (SchedulePlan) - these fill templates with actual content
-- Relationship to channel assignments (BroadcastScheduleDay)
+- Relationship to resolved schedules (BroadcastScheduleDay)

+**Critical Distinction:** Templates define *what types of content* should appear, not *what specific content* appears.
+Actual content selections are made in SchedulePlans, which operators create to fill templates.

 Templates are channel-agnostic by design.
 Channel-specific programming is achieved by:

-- Assigning templates to channels via BroadcastScheduleDay
+- Creating plans that fill templates with content appropriate for the channel
-- Using rule_json in ScheduleTemplateBlock to filter content appropriate for the channel
+- Using rule_json in ScheduleTemplateBlock to filter content types (guardrails)
 - Relying on Channel configuration (grid_block_minutes, programming_day_start) for timing context

 ## Execution model

-ScheduleService consumes ScheduleTemplate records through BroadcastScheduleDay assignments to determine which template to use for a given channel and date.
+ScheduleService consumes ScheduleTemplate records through SchedulePlan and BroadcastScheduleDay to determine which template structure to use.
 When generating schedules, ScheduleService:

-1. Identifies the active template for a channel and date via BroadcastScheduleDay
+1. Identifies the active plan for a channel and date (which references a template)
-2. Retrieves all ScheduleTemplateBlock records for that template
+2. Retrieves all ScheduleTemplateBlock records for that template (these define constraints)
-3. Determines which blocks apply to specific time periods based on start_time and end_time
-4. Applies each block's rule_json to select appropriate content from Asset
+3. Retrieves SchedulePlanBlockAssignment records for the plan (these define actual content selections)
+4. Validates that assignments respect template block rules (rule_json)
+5. Resolves the plan into a BroadcastScheduleDay for the specific channel and date
-5. Generates BroadcastPlaylogEvent entries for the selected content
+6. Generates BroadcastPlaylogEvent entries for the scheduled content

-Templates provide the "what programming pattern to use" logic, while template blocks provide the "how to select content" logic that drives automated scheduling decisions.
+Templates provide the "what programming pattern to use" structure (constraints/guardrails), while plans provide the "what specific content to use" selections.
+Template blocks define constraints; plan assignments define content.

 ## Failure / fallback behavior